Alexqwesa/lazy_text_field/README.md

 need predictable memory use, stable row heights, and pixel-aligned transitions between read-only and edit modes.

+## The real cost is the mounted `TextField`

+For big tables and grids, the expensive part is not just text painting.
+The cost appears when every visible cell mounts a real `TextField`.

+A Flutter `TextField` builds an `EditableText`. `EditableTextState` participates in a lot of editing infrastructure, including:

+- `TextInputClient`
+- `AutofillClient`
+- `WidgetsBindingObserver`
+- `TickerProviderStateMixin`
+- `AutomaticKeepAliveClientMixin`
+- text-selection behavior
+- clipboard monitoring
+- spell-check behavior
+- cursor animation
+- scrolling
+- keyboard input connection
+- selection overlays and context menus

+During initialization, `EditableTextState` registers controller and focus listeners, clipboard listeners, lifecycle handling, spell-check configuration, and other editing infrastructure. `EditableText` also handles keyboard input through the platform text-input service, selection and cursor movement, keeping the caret visible, scrolling, input formatters, selection menus, and gestures.

+That is all correct for the active editor.
+It is unnecessary for thousands of read-only cells. `LazyTextField` keeps the table cheap by rendering static cells with a lightweight text path, then mounting the real `TextField` only for the cell currently being edited.

 ## Live demo

 Explore the example app in the browser: